 A Custom monitor runs a script that captures information which is related to a situation that may be unique to your environment.
-When the script is run, the system being monitored returns a single line of information to standard output (stdout).
+When the script is run, the monitored system returns a single line of information to standard output (stdout).
 The script reads stdout, which may contain an error or return value.
-This error or return value is then displayed in the up.time Monitoring Station.
+This error or return value is then displayed in the Uptime Infrastructure Monitor Monitoring Station.

-As well, you can specify that the monitor writes the data that the script returns to the up.time DataStore.
-You can use the retained data to later generate a Service Metrics report (see Service Monitor Metrics Report) or a Service Metrics graph (see).
+As well, you can specify that the monitor writes the data that the script returns to the Uptime Infrastructure Monitor DataStore.
+You can use the retained data to later generate a Service Metrics report (see Service Monitor Metrics Report) or a Service Metrics graph.